• INDOOR CYCLING

 WHAT IS AN INDOOR SMART BIKE?

-Just like a Smart Trainer Indoor Smart Bikes are able to connect to sensors and training apps, expanding the possibilities while training inside.
-These Indoor Smart Bikes are adjustable to mimic your riding position on your outside bike.
-They feature resistance units that can be connected to training apps to provide realistic resistance based on a structured workout or even a simulated bike ride outside and with others, online, all while you are in the comfort and safety of your home!
+Just like a smart trainer, indoor smart bikes are able to connect to sensors and training apps, expanding the possibilities while training inside.
+These indoor smart bikes are adjustable to mimic your riding position on your outside bike.
+They feature resistance units that can be connected to training apps to provide realistic resistance based on a structured workout or even a simulated bike ride outside and with others—all online, in the comfort and safety of your home!

 WHAT IS AN INDOOR CYCLE?